A content marketing planning tool to help marketers generate ideas for the most engaging content types for their audiences

 The recommended process we use for applying this matrix to companies or brands is:

 - Step 1.
 Review how you assess the value of different types of content.
-Define which content marketing KPIs you use?
+Define how you will evaluate your content marketing ROI.

 - Step 2.
-Review the current use of content within a company through plotting the different content formats you use now on the grid.
+Review the current use of content within a company by plotting the different content formats you use now on the grid.

 - Step 4.
 Brainstorm future content types possible.